Dwyane Wade: Early life

 Wade was born the second of two children to JoLinda and Dwyane Wade Sr. in Chicago, Illinois, on January 17, 1982.
-Wade attributes the uncommon spelling of his and his father's first name to his grandmother.
+Wade attributes the erroneous spelling of his and his father's first name to his grandmother.
 JoLinda already had two children when she married Wade's father, and with him she had Dwyane and his older sister Tragil.
 The pair separated when Wade was four months old.
-He described his early childhood in the South Side of Chicago as "trying."
+He described his early childhood in the South Side of Chicago as "trying".

 When his parents got divorced, JoLinda was given custody of Wade and his sister.
 JoLinda struggled with drug addiction and often committed crimes that sent her to prison.
 At eight years old, Tragil tricked Dwyane into thinking they were going to the movie theater, only to take him to live with his father and stepmother.
 Wade visited his mother on occasion until his father moved the family to Robbins, Illinois, after which Wade would not see her for two years.

 Wade turned to basketball and football, avoiding the temptations of drugs and gangs.
 Wade credited Tragil as the person most responsible for pointing him in the right direction.
 Wade grew up idolizing Michael Jordan and modeled his game after him.
 On October 14, 2001, as Wade's basketball career blossomed, JoLinda vowed to turn her life around.
 She says that she has not used drugs since 2003.